 Protect your junk

 Sperm exposed to radiation from cell phones have lower count, motility, and damaged DNA!
 Don’t keep your cell phone in the pocket of your pants.
 Use a wired headset and keep your phone off your body.
 Unfortunately, radiation increases in small contained spaces like CARS!

 Tight clothing and hot tubs may impair sperm production, because of higher scrotal temperature.

-In the next post we continue to delve deeper into more things men can actively do to optimize fertility with natural approaches.
+In the next post on Improving Sperm Naturally we continue to delve deeper into more things men can actively do to optimize fertility with natural approaches.